West Orange-Stark High School: History

-The campus of West Orange High School was constructed in 1966, as a part of the West Orange ISD.
-West Orange ISD, which had West Orange High School (Purple and White Chiefs) and Lutcher-Stark ISD which had Lutcher-Stark High School (Orange and Black Tigers), consolidated in 1977–78.
-Initially, both high schools operated separately – with four grade levels per campus.
-In 1977, the two campuses consolidated giving students the opportunity to select new school colors and a new school mascot (Blue and Silver Mustangs).
-Referred to as the 'West' campus, West Orange-Stark High School's Newton Ave. school (the current WO-SHS) served the district's upperclassmen; the former Lutcher-Stark High school served the ninth and tenth grades as West Orange-Stark High School – East Campus.
+The campus of West Orange High School was constructed in 1966.
+West Orange-Cove Consolidated ISD, which had West Orange High School (Purple and White Chiefs) and Lutcher Stark High School (Orange and Black Tigers), consolidated the two high schools in 1977–78.
+Previously, both high schools had operated separately – with four grade levels per campus.
+In 1977, the two high schools merged, giving students the opportunity to select new school colors and a new school mascot (Blue and Silver Mustangs).
+Referred to as the 'West' campus, West Orange-Stark High School's Newton Ave. school (the current WO-SHS) served the district's eleventh and twelfth grades; the former Lutcher Stark High school campus served the ninth and tenth grades as West Orange-Stark High School – East Campus.
 The first class of West Orange-Stark High School graduated in 1978.

 In the mid-1990's, it was again necessary to close campuses due to drops in enrollment.
 Before this change was made, the West campus was added on to.
 The new two-story sections included two halls, a library, a second cafeteria, and enclosed the outside of the existing 600-hall.
 Along with this came a new Athletic, Band, and Theater building, on the west side of the campus, and a Career and Technology Center on the east side of the campus.
 All of these buildings are still present.